-- 5.1.1 Under Section 9 of the Code, agreements between Competing Licensees that unreasonably restrict, or are likely to unreasonably restrict, competition in any telecommunication market in Singapore are prohibited. - 5.1.2 The following types of "cartel" agreements between or amongst Competing Licensees constitute unreasonable restrictions of competition and are

-- (a) Price Fixing/Output Restrictions;

-- (b) Bid Rigging;

-- (c) Market and Customer Divisions; and

-- (d) Group Boycotts.

-- 5.1.3 Due to the secret nature of cartels, Licensees participating or which have participated in cartels should be given an incentive to come forward and inform IDA of the cartel's activities.
+- 5.1.1 Under Section 9 of the Code, agreements between Competing Licensees that unreasonably restrict, or are likely to unreasonably restrict, competition in any telecommunication market in Singapore are prohibited. - 5.1.2 The following types of "cartel" agreements between or amongst Competing Licensees constitute unreasonable restrictions of competition and are specifically prohibited under Section 9 of the Code, even in the absence of evidence of anti-competitive effect: - (a) Price Fixing/Output Restrictions; - (b) Bid Rigging; - (c) Market and Customer Divisions; and - (d) Group Boycotts. - 5.1.3 Due to the secret nature of cartels, Licensees participating or which have participated in cartels should be given an incentive to come forward and inform IDA of the cartel's activities.
 Licensees who come forward and inform IDA of the cartel and its activities may benefit from lenient treatment for coming forward with vital information on the cartel.
-The benefits of granting lenient treatment to Licensees who cooperate with IDA outweigh the need to impose financial penalties on these Licensees.

-- 5.1.4 As leniency programmes have been found to be effective in competition law regimes, IDA will similarly adopt a leniency programme as part of its enforcement strategy.
+The benefits of granting lenient treatment to Licensees who cooperate with IDA outweigh the need to impose financial penalties on these Licensees. - 5.1.4 As leniency programmes have been found to be effective in competition law regimes, IDA will similarly adopt a leniency programme as part of its enforcement strategy.
 The following Paragraphs 5.2 to 5.7 of these Guidelines outline the Leniency Programme that IDA will adopt.